feenkcom/gtoolkit-phlow/src/GToolkit-Phlow.package/GtPhlowEmptyView.class/README.md

 I represent an empty view that does not do anything when being asked to create an element.

-I am used to override an existing view of which I keep track for debugging purposes.
+I am used to override an existing view.